FikiCarDev/fclang/README.md

-# FikiCar Lang
+# FCLang interpreter
-FikiCar Lang, or short fclang, is interpreted programming language, with interpreter written in Java.
+FCLang interpreter is interpreter for fclang, written in java.

 ## Getting started
 ### Requirements